-A nice transitional beverage when summer starts to wane but it’s still warm and it’s too soon for apple cider.
+A nice transitional beverage when summer is waning but we still have beautiful Fall ldays.
 This Pear and Pomegranate Cooler with Prosecco is perfect when pears are at their peak.

-Because of the apocalypse of 2020, I’ve really missed the myriad invitations I used to receive to try out a new restaurant or bar.
+One thing I’ve really missed in the past two years are the myriad invitations I used to receive to try out a new restaurant or bar.
 I feel bad how I used to take them so for granted because I sure do miss them now.

-However I can revisit some of the better concoctions I enjoyed as the result of past visits and this Pear Pomegranate Cooler with Prosecco deserves another mention.
+However I can revisit some of the better concoctions I enjoyed as the result of past visits and this Pear Pomegranate Cooler with Prosecco deserves a mention.
+Why it took me so long to make it is beyond me; this became an automatic favorite!

-Since a move to Castle Rock, CO in 2014 I cut back a bit on going to downtown Denver, the 2 hour round trip drive made me more carefully determine what was worth it.
-Luckily when the folks at the Thirsty Lion Gastropub invited me to come and sample some of their offerings not long after my move, I was intrigued.
+Since a move in 2014 I had already cut back a bit on going to downtown Denver, the 2 hour round trip drive made me more carefully determine what was worth it.
+Luckily when the folks at the Thirsty Lion Gastropub invited me to come and sample some of their offerings not long before everything was locked down, I was intrigued.

 My first foray down to enjoy this new venue was when I met a friend visiting in town briefly, we met at a hotel bar but we had not ventured into any of the restaurants and this one caught my eye so I was happy for an excuse to visit again.

-The truth is I was not hungry enough for a meal; my schedule that day had also included a lunch date in Cherry Creek so I was happy with a simple appetizer and a cocktail.
-They carry seasonal menu choices and this cocktail was part of their Fall Fresh Sheet in 2014 but they also have a nice Happy Hour menu that I need to go back and peruse more closely when things settle down a bit.
+The truth is I was not hungry enough for a meal; my schedule that day had also included a lunch date in Cherry Creek (now I am really missing those days!) so I was happy with a simple appetizer and a cocktail.
+They carry seasonal menu choices and this cocktail was part of their Fall Fresh Sheet that year but they also have a nice Happy Hour menu that I need to go back and peruse more closely when things settle down a bit.

 I visited on such a quintessential Fall day and the Oven Baked Soft Pretzel sounded perfect.
 It was baked in a brick oven and served with an amber ale fondue dipping sauce; absolutely delicious.